Zottman Curl: Muscles Worked, How To Do and Form

 2. Grasp a dumbbell in each hand with a supine grip (palms facing upward) and sit on the preacher curl bench.

-3. Keep your upper arms against the pad and maintain a slight bend in your elbows.
+3. Keep your upper arms against the pad and slightly bend your elbows.

 4. Curl the dumbbells up towards your shoulders.